 Amnicon Falls has multiple picnic tables scattered around the park and around the falls.
 There is not one main picnic area or an especially large green space.

 Swimming at Amnicon Falls

 There is no specific beach area for swimming.
 Wading and swimming is allowed at your own risk.
-The conditions can change quickly and the current can by really fast in certain areas.
-Everyone loves a good close up view of the falls but you do not want to find yourself pulled through them so take care if you choose to enter the water.
+The conditions can change quickly, and the current can be really fast in certain areas.
+Everyone loves a good close-up view of the falls, but you do not want to find yourself pulled through them, so take care if you choose to enter the water.

 These activities are not available at the park.

 Less than a mile away is Riverside Bar and Grill.
-Typical Wisconsin pub type restaurant with pizza, burgers, drinks.
+It offers typical Wisconsin pub fare with pizza, burgers, and drinks.
 About 10 minutes away is the funky Gronks Grill and Bar.
-Huge burgers and a selection of beer.
+They offer huge burgers and a selection of beer.
 Try one of their food challengers if you’re feeling really ambitious.
-If you’re looking for breakfast head a little farther into superior and find The Kitchen for a great way to start your day.
+If you’re looking for breakfast, head a little farther into Superior and find The Kitchen for a great way to start your day.